braincemisid/kernel/README.md

 ## BrainCEMISID V2.0
-The BrainCEMISID project is the CEMISID's first cognitive architecture that tackles problems such as visual and auditive information representation, sensorial ambiguities solving, basic visual stimula composition into more complex cultural information, autonomous intentions-based decision making, among others.
+The BrainCEMISID project is the University of Los Andes (Mérida-Venezuela) first cognitive architecture that tackles problems such as visual and auditive information representation, sensorial ambiguities solving, basic visual stimula composition into more complex cultural information, autonomous intentions-based decision making, among others.